 Love my family as I do.

-So you are getting that anyway.
+So you are getting that.

-I mean, One of the stories that I was reading about this, the parents were outraged because and they were complaining that their kids were influenced by TikTok and other platforms.
+I mean, one of the stories that I was reading about this, the parents were outraged because, and they were complaining that their kids were influenced by TikTok and other platforms.

 And the answer, the solution to that is simple.